Use 'Enter' for

 The Subatomic Particles

-By some mechanism (unknown), if in the model, either protons or antiprotons were formed in a greater number
+By some mechanism (unknown), if either protons, or antiprotons, were to be formed in a greater number

-Then once all annihilations have taken place, either some protons and some electrons would be left over to form hydrogen atoms
+Then once all annihilations of matter and antimatter have taken place, either some protons and some electrons would be left over to form hydrogen atoms

 Or some antiprotons and some positrons would be left over to form antihydrogen atoms

-Simply as a thought, in its processes, life on earth has evolved to use only one, of the possible forms of certain chiral molecules
+Although different, as an example of a process that naturally became biased, life on earth evolved to use only one form, of the multiple chiral forms of organic molecules

 Traditionally, our universe is considered as consisting of ordinary matter, with little if any antimatter in the universe